momikey/rhea/doc/syntax-notes.md

 To import these definitions and use them in a program, there are two methods.
 First, the `import...from` syntax (similar to e.g., Typescript) brings individual definitions into the current module's scope, allowing them to be used without qualification.

 The alternative `use` statement allows for the use of a module without bringing its identifiers into scope.
 Instead, they must be written in the form `module:identifier`.

+A bare colon identifies a relative import, which is searched for starting in the directory of the importing module.

 ## Submodules